 - Create social marketing and fundraising campaigns

-- Manage social media including website updates, e-newsletter, Facebook, Instagram
+- Support our social media campaigns including website updates, e-newsletter, Facebook, Instagram

 - Train Umoja staff

-Unfortunately Umoja currently does not have accommodation available on site and volunteers are required to find their own in Arusha.
+Unfortunately Umoja currently does not have accommodation available (until we move into our new site!) and volunteers are required to find their own in Arusha.
 Depending on the length of time of your stay and your personal requirements, accommodation ranges from hostel rooms (from $15 per night) to apartments ($500 per month).